rapodaca/dialect/src/manuscript.md

 Dialect takes a different approach by introducing **partial parity bonds** (PPB).
 As the name implies, a PPB expresses a portion of the parity characterizing a conformationally-restricted double bond.
 Constructing the full parity requires the double bond itself, and at least two PPBs.
 At least two PPBs must flank the double bond.

+A PPB possesses three attributes: `source`, `target`, and `state`.
+The `source` and `target` attributes are the identifiers assigned to the PPB's beginning and end terminals, respectively.
+The atom with the same identifier of a PPB's `source` attribute is called its *source*.
+The atom with the same identifier as a PPB's `target` attribute is called its *target*.
+The `state` attribute is an enumeration comprised of the values `Up` and `Down`.

 [Figure: Partial Parity Bond]

-A PPB may assume one of two possible states: `Up` or `Down`.
-These states refer to a geometrical model in which the two terminals of a double bond and their neighbors are assigned local relative coordinates on a plane.
+The PPB `state` attribute refer to a geometrical model in which the two terminals of a double bond and their neighbors are assigned local relative coordinates on a plane.
 The double bond terminals are placed on the x-axis such that the terminal with the lowest `id` attribute appears to the left of the terminal with the higher atomic `id` attribute.
 These terminals are designated "left terminal" and "right terminal," respectively.
 Each neighbor of a terminal is then assigned a relative coordinate based on the `index` attribute and the state of its PPB bond.

 [Figure: Interpreting Partial Bonds]